Estimate Time8 min

 • Manage federal income taxes by considering how capital gains and losses are recognized in your portfolio.

-• Using tax-deferred accounts when appropriate can help keep more of your money invested and working for you—and you then pay taxes on withdrawals in the future.
+• Using tax-deferred accounts when appropriate can help keep more of your money invested.

 • Reduce taxes further by considering strategies such as donating appreciated securities to charity and funding education expenses using a 529 plan.